1854books/VCRM/README.md

     Mahendranath Gupta, Translated by Swami Nikhilananda,
     Ramakrishna-Vivekananda Center of New York, 1942.

-[^12]: Gandhi, Mohandas K. "The Magic Spell of a Book." *An
+[^12]: Gandhi, Mohandas K. “The Magic Spell of a Book.“ *An
     Autobiography, or, the Story of My Experiments with Truth*, translated by Mahadev Desai, Navajivan Trust, 1945, pp. 334-36.

 [^13]: Rand, Ayn. *For the New Intellectual.* Penguin Publishing Group,
     1963.

-[^14]: "Why the Matrix Is a Trans Story According to Lilly Wachowski."
+[^14]: “Why the Matrix Is a Trans Story According to Lilly Wachowski.“
     *Netflix: Behind the Streams*. reported by Lilly Wachowski, 4 August 2020, Netflix.

 [^15]: Swami Vivekananda.
-"A Study of the Sāṅkhya Philosophy." *The
+“A Study of the Sāṅkhya Philosophy.“ *The
     Complete Works of the Swami Vivekananda, Part 2*, edited by Swami Prajnananda, Mayavati Memorial Edition ed., Prabuddha Bharat Office, 1915, pp. 439-49.